 Street sweepers operate in the worst possible conditions (i.e. constant dust) and, even with proper maintenance and constant attention, equipment down-time due to mechanical problems is inevitable.
 Additionally, while sweeping can be done during a light, misting rain, the sweepers can not handle wet, muddy sand.
 Please be patient.
 We will get to your neighborhood as soon as possible.

-We encourage residents to sweep the sand from their sidewalks into the gutters shortly before we are scheduled to sweep your street.
-By viewing the 2017 Street Sweeping Schedule on the right, residents can have their sidewalks swept prior to the street sweepers arriving in their neighborhood.
+We encourage residents to sweep the sand from their sidewalks into the gutters (not storm drains) shortly before we are scheduled to sweep your street.
+The anticipated schedule to start will be announced through the Town's NewsFlash email system (via subscription).